Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Valid Inequalities

 \begin{theorem} Let $S\subset V$ such that $|S| < \alpha$.
 Then the following is valid for {\PrimerModelo}

 and the following holds for {\SegundoModelo}

 \end{theorem}

+\review{Figure \ref{fig:S-C-cut} depicts the intuition behind Theorem \ref{th:S-C}.
+Here, an instance with \(7\) nodes and minimum size \( \alpha=4\) is considered.
+The subset \(S = \{A,C,E\} \subset V \) is highlighted with a dashed rectangle.
+Due to the minimum size constraint, any feasible solution containing \(S\), must have an additional node belonging to its cut.
+In other words, Theorem \ref{th:S-C} establishes that the total sum of the variables associated to the edges in $\delta(S)$ must be at least one.}

-The following theorems are derived from valid inequalities introduced by Hojny and Miyazawa \cite{Hojny2020,Miyazawa2021}.
+Furthermore, the following theorems are derived from valid inequalities introduced by Hojny and Miyazawa \cite{Hojny2020,Miyazawa2021}.
 To state these kind of valid inequalities, the definition of \emph{articulation node} must be introduced.
-Here, a node $u \in V$ is an articulation node if the graph obtained by deleting $u$ is disconnected.
+Here, a node $u \in V$ is an articulation node if the graph obtained by deleting $u$ is disconnected. \review{Figure \ref{fig:Art_node} illustrates the previous definition and its application to Theorem \ref{th:art_node} stated below.}

 \begin{theorem} Let $\ell \in V$ be an articulation node and let $i$ and $j$ be two nodes from different connected components in the induced graph by $V\setminus \{\ell\}$.
-The inequalities:
+The following inequalities are valid for {\PrimerModelo} and {\SegundoModelo}: